 In the last days of the 19th century, some Jiu-Jitsu masters emigrated from Japan to other continents, teaching the martial arts, as well as competing in fights and competitions.
-Esai Maeda Koma, also known as “Conde Koma,” was one such master.
-After traveling with a troupe, which fought in various countries in Europe and the Americas, Koma arrived in Brazil in 1915, and settled in Belem do Para the next year, where he met a man named Gastao Gracie.
+Mitsuyo Maeda Koma, also known as “Conde Koma,” was one such master.
+Maeda was one of the top students of Jigoro Kano, the founder of what is now known as judo, and traveled the world demonstrating jiu-jitsu and fighting all comers.
+Koma arrived in Brazil in 1915, settling in Belem do Para the next year, where he met a man named Gastao Gracie, who at the time owned a circus in Belem where Maeda’s troupe performed.
 The father of eight children, among them five boys and three girls, Gastao became a Jiu-Jitsu enthusiast and brought his oldest son, Carlos, to learn to fight from the Japanese master.

 With the creation of an official body overseeing the administration of the sport, the rules and the ranking system started the era of sport Jiu-Jitsu competitions.
 Today, Jiu-Jitsu is much more organized, with an International and National Federation, founded by Carlos Gracie Jr. Through his work with the Confederation of Brazilian Jiu Jitsu, Carlos Gracie Jr. contributed to the growth of the sport by holding some of the first organized competitions.
 Currently, the Confederation holds competitions in Brazil, the United States, Europe, and Asia, realizing Carlos’ original dream to spread Jiu-Jitsu around the world.– By Steve “Sakuriba” Kim